Migorithm/IAM/README.md

 - `mutate()`
 - `apply()`

-The `mutate()` firstly checks if the given object is an aggregate instance and then adds version count by 1.<br>
-if its own version is not equal to the subsequent version, it errors out.
-Otherwise, it stored the version<br>
-as aggregate's version, updating timestamp and apply `apply()` function.<br><br>
+The `mutate()` firstly checks if the given object is an aggregate instance and then adds version count by 1. if its own version is not equal to the subsequent version, it errors out.
+Otherwise, it stored the version as aggregate's version, updating timestamp and apply `apply()` function.<br><br>

-`apply()` function is passed down to concrete class and it should be an implementation of set of rules optionally<br>
-applicable when the event is triggered.
+`apply()` function is passed down to concrete class and it should be an implementation of set of rules optionally applicable when the event is triggered.
 You can consider this as an event hook.<br><br>

 #### Triggering event